April 22, 2018

 But I sometimes wonder, is it better to be comforted based on such faith, or be practical and not agonize over our dilemmas, or to live in the ebb and flow of anxiousness from trying to truthfully, objectively stare the uncertainty of our moral decision-making in the eye?
 Maybe there is room for a full range of valid and viable approaches among Humankind.
 Maybe there always has been and always will be.
 Then again, maybe there is a way out of the recurring dilemma of whether to act or not, and if to act, in what way?
 To find out, let's consider the main character in Shakespeare's Hamlet, and an author and a reviewer's respective views of him and his moral decision-making.

 Is Hamlet the moral, decision-fearing weakling we were taught in high school or college?
 Was Hamlet no different from the rest of us at present?
 That is, being too often overwhelmed when facing serious moral dilemmas - to be, or not to be; to act or not act?
 How is it many of us so often find ourselves blocked from making a decision about action on a serious matter because we don't have, or refuse to avail ourselves of, a satisfying moral system to turn for help in making our decisions?
-For example, when someone finds no help in the rigid moral codes of religion, or secular reasoning such (including Stoicism), or the common sense of folk psychology?
+For example, when someone finds no help in the rigid moral codes of religion, or secular reasoning (including Stoicism), or the common sense of folk psychology?
 And in the end is left on his/her own, with only the question of what is best for ourselves and, maybe, for others?
 Then, finding our 'self,' by its very nature, torn between our personal needs for survival, virtue and self-respect on the one hand; and on the other the needs of other people - the moral obligation to honor our family and larger groups, and live up to that which others say a honorable person should do to be human?

 All social animals often face and must resolve this dilemma.
 Sometimes the result has serious if not deadly consequences.
 That is, deciding what is best for oneself and/or what is best for the group.
 Humans, and perhaps all sentient social creatures, are born with and improve upon inherent capacities to do this.
 But each of us must resign ourselves to probabilities rather than guarantees that the choices we make and actions we take will benefit us and/or others appropriately.